 Once you begin the analysis, you can start by locating the inefficiency.
 After you’ve outlined the process, you can ask questions to find out which part of the process is inefficient and needs to be improved.
 Here are some methods to assess inefficiency:

-- The 5 Whys: This tactic is best used for simple or moderately difficult problems as you assemble a team that’s fit to analyze an issue and ask “why” five times in an effort to get to the origin of the problem.
+The 5 Whys: This tactic is best used for simple or moderately difficult problems as you assemble a team that’s fit to analyse an issue and ask “why” five times in an effort to get to the origin of the problem.

 Once a process has been changed with the intention of improvement, it’s necessary to review it to make sure that it’s working as expected.
 By communicating with team members and comparing reports to measurable benchmarks, the data will help to show if the change is for the better.
 For example, you can use time management software and audits to see if a process has become more efficient if the amount of time it takes to complete a task has decreased since the chain.